 '''

 Install Python and development packages

 sudo apt update

 sudo apt install python3 python3-pip python3-dev

 Install Reticulum

 python3 -m pip install rns

 '''

-2.7 Reticulum on Android
+2.9 Reticulum on Android

 Reticulum can be used on Android in different ways.
-The easiest way to get started is using the Termux app, at the time of writing available on F-droid.
+The easiest way to get started is using an app like Sideband.

+For more control and features, you can use Reticulum and related programs via the Termux app, at the time of writing available on F-droid.